How to make money with AI in 2030 | DW | 18.11.2020

 Research in artificial intelligence is turning to money-making mass applications for consumers in the physical world.
-The next ten years could be crucial.
+The next 10 years could be crucial.

 No conference on artificial intelligence (AI), machine learning or robotics would be complete without its fair share of technologists, programmers and engineers.